Igor Bobkov

-Igor Bobkov (Игорь Бобков) (born January 2, 1991) is a Russian professional ice hockey goaltender.
-He currently plays for HC Neftekhimik Nizhnekamsk in the Kontinental Hockey League (KHL).
-He was previously under a two-way contract with the Anaheim Ducks of the National Hockey League (NHL), however never featured with the Ducks.
+Igor Bobkov (Игорь Бобков) (born January 2, 1991) is a Russian professional ice hockey goaltender who is currently a free agent.
+He last played for HC Neftekhimik Nizhnekamsk in the Kontinental Hockey League (KHL).

 Before playing professional hockey, Bobkov spent time in the Ontario Hockey League with the London Knights and Kingston Frontenacs.
 Bobkov represents Russia internationally, and helped them win a gold medal at the 2011 World Junior Ice Hockey Championships.